CSGamer/P6_Robot_Driver/ROS2_Packages/README.md

 ## camera_pack
-The package activating the camera as a sensor: the node cam_Nano publishes the found person to the topic "Cam_Detections" the node cam_sub subscribes to the topic "Cam_Detections" and prints out the data published.
+The package activating the camera as a sensor:

 | Node | Function | Topics |
 | ----- | -----  | :------:  |